Ultimate Guide for Surya Namaskar (Sun Salutation) !

 Sukhvinder Singh (Chaitanya) is an experienced yoga teacher.
 (ERYT-500 & YACEP with 20,000+ hours of teaching experience) He is a master yoga teacher in Ashtanga Vinyasa Yoga, Vinyasa Flow, Hatha Yoga, Yin Yoga, Iyengar Yoga, Ayurveda & Laughter Yoga.
 He has been teaching yoga, laughter yoga & meditation all across the globe in teacher training programs, workshops & corporate sector for almost 10 years.
 He's the founder and director of the Yoga Chaitanya International Institute, a leading Yoga Teacher Training school in the world.
 He shares his expertise in his blogs and his YouTube Channels.

-1 thought on “Complete Guide to Surya Namaskar”
+1 thought on “Ultimate Guide for Surya Namaskar (Sun Salutation) !”

 Leave a Comment